2018 Sewer Spill Report

 2018 Sewer Spill Summary

 *While the above numbers depict an overall improvement in the reduction of sewer spills, especially as it relates to the City of Columbia, the data, alone, does not provide a full snapshot of the impact of sewer spills in the Midlands area.
-For example, in November, an incident occurred at the City of Columbia's wastewater treatment plant that resulted in the “unanticipated bypass” of an approximately
+For example, in November, an incident occurred at the City of Columbia's wastewater treatment plant that resulted in the “unanticipated bypass” of an approximately 2.25 million gallons of partially treated sewage.

 The bypass, caused by a combination of factors including high water and equipment failure, was not reported as a Sanitary Sewer Overflow (SSO), because the sewage had already entered the treatment plant and gone through the first stage of treatment.
 Despite the event not being labelled an "SSO," the bypass nonetheless resulted in significant discharge of sewage into the Congaree River.
 Congaree Riverkeeper met with City of Columbia wastewater staff at the treatment plant in early December to discuss the incident and what actions the City is taking to prevent spills of this nature in the future.